 Summer presents many opportunities to move your body more.
 Getting outside and moving your body in different ways is a great way to challenge physical fitness and mental awareness.
 Exercise is a time to connect with our bodies.
 Exercise can help boost self-confidence and positive body image, stave off stress, and help alleviate bouts of depression.
 Variety in your exercise routine challenges different facets of your physical health and can help prevent injuries.
 Summer is the perfect time to change up your routine and enjoy the many benefits of physical activity.
 Prioritize time outside by taking walks or runs outside, biking, swimming, hiking, or getting involved in a sport.

 Keeping yourself nourished this summer is essential to your health.
 The warm season brings an abundance of nutrient-rich fruits and veggies.
 Summer produce is diverse and widely available.
 Summer-month produce naturally promotes hydration like melons, berries, and water-rich vegetables.
 Use the summer as a time to try different ways to enjoy your vegetables.
 Fire up the grill, make some fun summer vegetable dips, or combine fruit and vegetables into a summer salad.
 If you are looking for some guidance and inspiration, try an N4L meal plan.
 Our seasonal produce is grown on our regenerative farm.
 Each meal plan has a minimum of six servings of fruits and vegetables.
-Check out the meal plans here.
+Check out our selection of meal plans.

 Recognize Areas of Growth

 Finally, remember that just because at this moment your body may not be exactly the way you would like it to feel or look, focus on all that you can do.
 Try to see moments where you are hard on yourself as an opportunity for growth and a space to welcome change.
-Rather than focus on all the things we want to change, take notice of things you can change, and begin prioritizing how you will create change.
-Reflect and ask yourself questions like “how can I create this change?” “what factors are influencing my desire for change?” and “is my desire for change based on what events are taking place in my life, or simply a change that I feel internally?”
+Rather than focusing on all the things we want to change, take notice of things you can change, and begin prioritizing how you will create change.
+Reflect and ask yourself questions like “how can I create this change?”, “what factors are influencing my desire for change?”, and “is my desire for change based on what events are taking place in my life, or simply a change that I feel internally?”.

 Changes can present an opportunity to know ourselves better as we reflect and seek ways to feel healthy and empowered to act on all of the things we desire in life.